stefano-lupo/Computer-Architecture/tutorial4/README.md

 The hazard here is due to the fact that during the execution phase of `LD r2, r0, 0` the ALU calculates the memory address that is to be read from.
 Once this is completed, the instruction moves into the memory access phase where it can read this value from memory into **r2**.

-However, when once the load instruction moves into the memory access phase, it is immediately followed by the shift instruction `SRLi r2, r2, 1` entering the execution phase.
-Thus the execution of the shift instruction relies on the value being currently read in from memory by the load instruction creating a stall.
+However, when the load instruction moves into the memory access phase, it is immediately followed by the shift instruction `SRLi r2, r2, 1` entering the execution phase.
+Thus the execution of the shift instruction relies on the value being currently read in from memory by the load instruction, creating a stall.

 Thus as these load and shift instructions are performed once per iteration of the loop, they produce one stall per iteration of the loop.
 As shown, the loop iterates twice for the given setup and thus two extra stalls are produced as a result.